wckdrzr/CasedString/README.md

 ### Serialisation

-When serialising to a JSON string, if the CaseSensitive flag is set to the default false, it will be serialised as a simple string (like the first example above).
-If the flag is true, it will be serialised to a complex object (like the second example above).
+When serialising to a JSON string, if the CaseSensitive flag is set to the default false, it will be serialised as a simple string (like the first json example above).
+If the flag is true, it will be serialised to a complex object (like the json second example above).